RedisJSON/RedisJSON/docs/docs/performance/_index.md

 ## Comparison vs. server-side Lua scripting

-We compare RedisJSON's performance with Redis' embedded Lua engine.
+We compare JSON's performance with Redis' embedded Lua engine.
 For this purpose, we use the Lua scripts at [/benchmarks/lua](https://github.com/RedisLabsModules/redisjson/tree/master/benchmarks/lua).
-These scripts provide RedisJSON's GET and SET functionality on values stored in JSON or MessagePack formats.
+These scripts provide JSON's GET and SET functionality on values stored in JSON or MessagePack formats.
 Each of the different operations (set root, get root, set path and get path) is executed with each "engine" on objects of varying sizes.